Dipendra Dhakal

 Standing at an altitude of 8,485 meters, Makalu is recorded as the fifth-highest mountain in the world.
 It is located southeast of Mount Everest on the Mahalangur Himalayas trail on the China-Nepal border.
 It shares the prestigious group among only 14 mountains in the world, which are called eight thousandners.
 Like Mount Everest, it also lies on the China-Nepal border, but most of the border gravitates towards Nepal.

 You can climb Makalu mountain from any of the two peaks, the central peak, Makalu II, or Kangchungtse.
-The side peak lies in the northwest section, three kilometres from the main summit.
+The side peak lies in the northwest section, three kilometers from the main summit.

 Among Makalu Mountain, you can explore several unique attractions during the Makalu Base Camp Trekking, so let’s get into it.